Thank you for reading our post, please rate this article at the end.

 Do you want to deal with a private seller or boat dealer/broker?
 This is a crucial question to ask yourself because each has its pros and cons.

-With a private seller, getting the boat at the lowest price possible is easy if you are good at negotiating.
-However, the whole inspection work is entirely on you.
+If you are good at negotiating, getting the boat at the lowest price possible is easy with a private seller.
+However, the whole inspection work is entirely your responsibility.

 If you are new to boats, you are better off buying from a dealer as they are more professional and will provide answers to most of your questions.

-Since they have a lot of experience dealing with new and used boats, they might offer the necessary advice, eliminating your anxiety.
+Since they have extensive experience dealing with new and used boats, they might offer the necessary advice, eliminating your anxiety.

 Nonetheless, buying a used pontoon boat from a dealer can be a bit more expensive than buying from a private seller, but it gives you more peace of mind, especially if you are a complete beginner.